Dark Matter-Induced Low-Mass Gap Black Hole Echoing LVK Observations: Low-mass gap black hole and a possible dark matter solution

-MS stars with masses beyond $8 M_\odot$ possess the energy necessary to trigger supernova explosions, leading to the violent ejection of mass and potentially resulting in the formation of a NS or an ABH.
+MS stars with masses beyond $8 M_\odot$ possess the energy necessary to trigger supernova explosions, leading to the violent mass ejection and potentially generating a NS or an ABH.
 These massive stars have relatively short lifetimes.
-During the MS phase, it is unlikely for a mini BH to be formed at the center and further completely consume the whole star.
+During the MS phase, it is unlikely for a mini BH to completely consume the whole star before supernova happens.
 Moreover, the supernova process is rapid and drastic, with the mini BH likely having minimal impact on the star's evolution during this phase.
-Hence, it is reasonable to assume that the evolution of these heavy MS stars remains largely unaffected even in the presence of a mini BH at the center.
+Hence, we expect that the evolution of these heavy MS stars remains largely unaffected even in the presence of a mini BH at the center.

-Finally, it's worth noting that the presence of the Sun imposes a constraint on this model.
-Taking the local dark matter density as $\rho_\chi = 0.4 \mathrm{GeV/cm}^3$ and the local average velocity as $270 \mathrm{km/s}$, we derive an upper limit on the DM mass of $m_\chi \leq 10^{6.1} \mathrm{GeV}$, beyond which the Sun would already have been destroyed.
-This result aligns with the results reported in ~\cite{Acevedo:2020gro,Ray:2023auh}.
+It's worth noting that the observation of stars with an given age can impose possible constraints on this model.
+Here we comment on three possible scenarios. \begin{enumerate} \item The local observed stars.
+Stars located within \(\leq 3\,{\rm kpc}\) of us have been extensively observed, forming the well-known HR diagram derived from their magnitudes and temperatures ~\cite{robin2022self,widmark2022mapping}.
+Numerical simulations in ~\cite{Bellinger:2023wou} show that mini BHs inside solar-like stars can cause these stars to deviate from the HR diagram after a significant portion of the star’s mass has been accreted by the mini BH.
+We estimate the growth time (\(t_{\rm grow}\)) of the mini-BH, from its formation to this critical mass, as the Bondi accretion time before transitioning to Eddington accretion.
+The Bondi accretion time is inversely proportional to the initial mass of the mini BH, scaling as:

+for solar-like stars with initial mini BH masses \(\leq 10^{-9} M_\odot\).
+Given that these local stars experience similar dark matter densities as the Sun, we adopt a local dark matter density of \(\rho_\chi = 0.4 \mathrm{GeV/cm}^3\) and an average velocity of \(270 \mathrm{km/s}\) to estimate the accumulation time (\(t_{\rm acc}\)).
+To set constraints, we require that the combined time for mini BH formation and growth to significantly impact the HR diagram (\(t_{\rm acc} + t_{\rm grow}\)) be less than the maximum solar lifetime (\(\sim 10\,{\rm Gyr}\)).
+This leads to the following constraint on the dark matter particle mass:

+Within this range, a mini BH would form inside a local solar-like star and cause deviations from the HR diagram within the star’s lifetime.
+This constraint differs slightly from those reported in ~\cite{Acevedo:2020gro, Ray:2023auh}, as we account for the mini BH growth time.
+The resulting excluded parameter space is illustrated in Fig. (\ref{fig:eventrate}).